google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Third-Person Perspective

-Academic writing often avoids first-person pronouns like “I” or “we” to emphasize objectivity.
+Academic writing often avoids first-person pronouns, such as “I” or “we,” to emphasize objectivity.
 Instead, third-person constructions such as “one may conclude” or “it can be argued” are preferred.

 Avoiding Emotional Language